Scale Groups: Scale groups and self-replicating groups

 \section{Scale groups and self-replicating groups}

 This section defines scale groups and derives their basic properties.
-What it means for a group to be self-replicating is recalled from~\cite{Nekrash}, and standard labellings that will be used in later sections are defined.
+What it means for a group to be self-replicating is recalled from~\cite{Nekrash}, and labellings of trees that will be used in later sections are defined.

-Note that the trees considered here always have a root or a specified end.
-In this case, all vertices have a unique edge in the direction of the root or specified end.
-Any given edge labelling is then equivalent to the vertex labelling in which the vertex has the same label as the unique edge in the specified direction, or labelled by the empty set in the case of the root.
-The converse holds for vertex labellings.
-Hence edge labellings and vertex labellings are equivalent in this context.